rajjadon/FilePicker/README.md

         isCroppingEnable: Boolean = false,
     ) //  Use this function in OnResult it will return URI of selected image and PDF file. by passing true in isCroppingEnable argument you can enable the image Cropping as well

    v.  getFileName(fileUri: Uri) // For get the File name by passing the File Uri.
+   v.  getCameraImageFile() // It will return un-compressed capture image
    ```

 ## License